Office of Personnel Management.

 (1) Assuring that the United States is fully compensated for all damages, losses, and costs associated with a provider's violations; and

-(2) Deterring future violations by the provider on whom the penalties and assessments were imposed, and other health care providers.
+(2) Deterring future violations by the provider on whom the penalties and Start Printed Page 6652assessments were imposed, and other health care providers.

 (c) Determining damages, losses, and costs.
 In determining the appropriate amount of compensation due to the United States, OPM shall include, at the minimum: